-The HLCI will be evaluated using methods assessing both process and outcome measures.
+The HLCI is evaluated using methods assessing both process and outcome measures.
 The initiative combines mixed-methods and baseline and follow-up measurements for most evaluation activities.
-The three-cohort structure of the HLCI provides an opportunity to advance both clinic- and system-level quality improvement, including the use of quality collaboratives.
-HLCI evaluation activities - from instrumentation through dissemination - will be guided by principles of cultural competence1 and participatory data use.2
+The three-cohort structure of the HLCI provides an opportunity to advance both clinic- and system-level quality improvement, including the use of learning collaboratives.
+HLCI evaluation activities - from instrumentation through dissemination - is guided by principles of cultural competence1 and participatory data use.2

 All HLCI activities include a process evaluation component.
 Process evaluation is important to QI projects because it enables implementers and other stakeholders to understand the extent to which project activities are taking place as intended, the extent to which participants are being exposed to the project as planned, and the experience of participants.
-Based on these findings, adjustments to the intervention activities can be made, as needed.3 In addition, process evaluation will ensure that materials adapted and developed by the program are appropriate for the target audience(s) and support the intended outcomes.
+Based on these findings, adjustments to the intervention activities can be made, as needed.3 In addition, process evaluation I ensures that materials adapted and developed by the program are appropriate for the target audience(s) and support the intended outcomes.

-HLCI will conduct outcome evaluations to measure changes at each participating clinic in various domains, enabling an overall assessment of the extent to which program outcomes have been achieved.
-Baseline assessments for each clinic will be crucial to developing the clinic-specific QI plan, since clinics can be expected to be at different levels of performance.
-Baseline and follow-up data, used in concert, will enable measurement of progress toward meeting project objectives.
+HLCI conducts outcome evaluations to measure changes at each participating clinic in various domains, enabling an overall assessment of the extent to which program outcomes have been achieved.
+Baseline assessments for each clinic are crucial to developing the clinic-specific QI plan, since clinics can be expected to be at different levels of performance.
+Baseline and follow-up data, used in concert, enables measurement of progress toward meeting project objectives.